 In the summer of 2016, Joelle relocated to Lake Worth, Florida and became a Principal at LDG, joining her husband Dany Gutierrez and father, John Szerdi.
-She is also an Adjunct Professor, teaching Architectural History and Digital Architecture at Indian River State College.
-Joelle can often be found painting in the studio of her 1934 Lake Worth cottage.
+She was also an Adjunct Professor at Indian River State College until 2018, teaching Architectural History and Digital Architecture.
+Joelle can often be found painting in the studio of her 1950 Lake Worth Beach home.

 DANY A. GUTIERREZ

 Born in Mendoza, Argentina, Dany Gutierrez migrated with his family to Orlando, Florida when he was 12 years old.
 While attending an Engineering Science and Technology high school magnet program, he completed the last two years as full time dual enrollment student at Valencia Community College.
 In 2007, he graduated high school at the same time as receiving an Associate of Arts degree in Architecture.
 Thereafter, he transferred as a junior into the University of Florida Architecture Program where he graduated with honors in 2009 to receive a Bachelor of Design in Architecture.
 Dany also studied abroad for four months as part of the VIA program based in Vicenza, Italy.
 Continuing at UF, he completed his Master’s of Architecture degree with a certificate in Sustainable Design in 2011.